 The raise is also an important milestone for Round13 as Trusscore is the first investment for its Earth Tech Fund.

 “Our new Earth Tech Fund is our first environmental, social, and corporate governance (ESG) fund.
 We created it specifically to accelerate the growth of companies that have made a commitment to the environment and have sustainability as a strategic business imperative,” Round13 Capital General Partner Craig Strong said.
 “As a company that is disrupting the status quo in a legacy industry that causes millions of tons of waste annually, Trusscore is the perfect first investment to launch this fund.
 With Dave at the helm, and his vision for both the company and the overall construction industry, Trusscore is very well positioned for success.”

-Trusscore is changing how people construct buildings and the environmental footprint left behind when they do.
-Trusscore is focusing on R&D and bringing material science to its formulations – making its products functional and beautiful.
-Trusscore Wall&CeilingBoard is transforming the way the world builds interior walls with a material that installs four times faster than drywall and is incredibly durable, reusable, and recyclable.
-The company’s marketing and R&D teams are based at the Communitech Hub in Kitchener with manufacturing plants in Palmerston, Ontario, Calgary, Alberta, and Dayton, Ohio.
+Trusscore is changing how people build buildings and the environmental footprint left behind when they do.
+Trusscore is focusing on R&D and bringing material science to its formulations–making its products functional and beautiful.
+Trusscore Wall&CeilingBoard is changing the way the world builds interior walls with a material that is installed three times faster and is incredibly durable, reusable, and recyclable.
+The company’s marketing and R&D teams are based at the Communitech Hub in Kitchener, with manufacturing plants in Palmerston, Ontario, and Calgary, Alberta.
 For more information, visit trusscore.com.